-This report represents the Solvency and Financial Condition Report (SFCR) for Minerva Insurance Company Public Limited (hereinafter "Minerva" or "Company") for the year ended 31 December 2017.
-The purpose of the SFCR is to meet public disclosure requirements set out by the regulations for Insurance Companies (Solvency II).
+This report represents the Solvency and Financial Condition Report (SFCR) for Minerva Insurance Company Public Limited (hereinafter "Minerva" or "Company") for the year ended 31 December 2018.
+The purpose of this report is to satisfy the public disclosure requirements under the European Union Directive 2009/138 (Solvency II Directive) transposed into local legislation (Law on Insurance and Reinsurance Services and Other Related Business of 2016) including the EU Delegated Regulation 2015/35 supplementing the above Directive.

 The report presents different aspects of Minerva's solvency and financial condition.
-In particular it sets out Minerva's business and performance, system of governance, risk profile, valuation methods used in preparation of its balance sheet on a Solvency II basis, and overview of its capital management.
+In particular it sets out Minerva's business and performance, system of governance, risk profile, valuation methods used in preparation of its Balance Sheet on a Solvency II basis, and overview of its capital management.